COMP1005/COMP1005old2.github.io/episodes/introduction.md

 ---
-title: "Using RMarkdown"
-teaching: 10
-exercises: 2
+title: "Introduction to Linux"
 ---

 :::::::::::::::::::::::::::::::::::::: questions

+- How do I login in to the Virtual Machines?
+- Where do I find and access files in Linux?
-- How do you write a lesson using R Markdown and `{sandpaper}`?
+- How do I create and run a program using Linux?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with the new lesson template
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Define and use key commands in the Linux operating system
+- Edit files using vim
+- Run simple Python code in a Linux environment

 ::::::::::::::::::::::::::::::::::::::::::::::::